-SpinOne – Google Workspace backups and cybersecurity all-in-one
+SpinOne – Google Workspace SaaS backup and cybersecurity all-in-one

 With backups and cybersecurity being critical to protecting business-critical data in Google Workspace, organizations need the right tools to protect and secure their data.
 SpinOne is a powerful AI-driven solution that backs up Google Workspace data and protects it from cybersecurity threats.

 Using SpinOne, businesses can meet all five essential Google Workspace Backup requirements.